-*seek solutions that take into account common interests.Advisors: Yvonne Corcho and Lauren WeaverMeeting Time: The group meets at least quarterly in various locations
+*seek solutions that take into account common interests.This is an organization of trained peer mediators who strive to resolve conflicts peacefully as a neutral third party.Advisors: Yvonne Corcho and Lauren WeaverMeeting Time: The group meets at least quarterly/as needed in various locations

 Jewish Culture Club

-The purpose is to educate others concerning the stigma and misunderstanding around Judaism.
+Club Information: The purpose of Jewish Culture Club is to educate others concerning the stigma and misunderstanding around Judaism.
 This club plans to promote familiarity with Judaism and help educate others about it while having fun!
+Anyone is welcome!

 Advisors: Jill Groff and Janice Hodges

 Meeting Day, Time, and Location: Thursdays from 2:30-3:30 in the Media Center